 How do you hang a hammock?

 When suspending hammocks from trees, it is advisable to use tree straps rather than raw rope.
 (You may have to purchase these separately depending on the product.)
-For the sake of protecting trees, Healy advises users to select straps at least 0.75 inches wide rather than rope, adding that “straps that are 1.5 inches wide are even better, and some parks even mandate 2-inch-wide straps.
-On a related note, choosing healthy, robust trees is crucial to avoiding damage.”
+For the sake of protecting trees, Clare Healy, a Portland-based explorer for The Outbound Collective, advises users to select straps at least 3/4 inches wide rather than rope, adding that “straps that are 1.5 inches wide are even better, and some parks even mandate 2-inch-wide straps.
+On a related note, choosing healthy, robust trees is crucial to avoiding damage."

 When installing a hammock more permanently, you’ll need to follow the instructions accompanying your particular hammock, locate the appropriate hardware, and—if hanging the hammock at your home—stick to wooden studs (no metal studs!).

 Something else to consider is ridgeline length, or the amount of curve or sag you want in your hammock, which will be determined by the distance between the two ends of your hammock.
-The conventional ridgeline length is between eight and nine feet.
+The conventional ridgeline length is between 8 and 9 feet.

 Can you hang a hammock indoors?

 As long as your hammock is anchored properly, it can hang almost anywhere.
 If you are leery about installation, you can always select a hammock stand to use inside your home.

 Is sleeping in a hammock bad for your back?

 Many users find a hammock-snooze preferable to the floor of a tent and even, surprisingly, their own bed.
 This is because hammocks mitigate the number of pressure points between your body and the sleep surface and because they can reduce the tossing and turning which can lead to spine misalignment.
 Some hammock sleepers, however, do find that they awaken with more lower back pain.
 This is possibly attributable to the amount of droop in the hammock; many avid backpackers like Healy advise users to sleep diagonally in their hammocks for this very reason.